 Amy was a contributing editor to the 2007, 2008, 2009 and 2011 Supplements and to the Sixth Edition of the Developing Labor Law.
 She was also a contributing editor to the ABA’s The Labor Lawyer, Summer 2006 edition.

 Amy regularly makes presentations on a variety of employment law issues, both to employers directly and at seminars.
 Topics include, “Remaining Union-Free in 2009 and Beyond,” “Strategies for Making Unions Unnecessary,” “How to Win Every NLRB Conducted Election,” and “Dealing With Your Union With Confidence.”
 Amy also teaches Block I for the Institute of Applied Management and Law’s course, “The Certificate in Employee Relations Law.”

 Representative Experience click to view

-- Represented worldwide meat packing company in numerous union organizing drives, NLRB proceedings and union certification and decertification elections involving the UFCW, Steelworkers and Teamsters
+- Represented worldwide meat packing company in numerous union organizing drives, NLRB proceedings and union certification and decertification elections and arbitrations involving the UFCW, Steelworkers and Teamsters

 - Represented nationwide airline caterer in numerous union organizing drives, NLRB proceedings, and union certification and decertification elections, involving the Teamsters and RWDSU